-Philippe GILLET (male) is the Chairman of the Board of Directors of HBP and Vice-President for Academic Affairs at EPFL.
+Philippe GILLET (male) is the Chairman of the Board of Directors/Directorate (DIR) of HBP and Vice-President for Academic Affairs at EPFL (associated with the HBP during RUP and SGA1).

-Christoph EBELL (male) is the Executive Director of HBP, Leader of SP11 (Central Services), and head of the HBP PCO unit at EPFL.
+Christoph EBELL (male) is the Executive Director of HBP, Leader of SP11 (Management and Coordination), and head of the HBP PCO unit at EPFL.